-I want to make hidden things visible with my mountain paintings, so I do not see my pictures as hyperrealistic but rather as a spiritualized rendering of my impressions, like my contact with the mountain during alpine hiking and mountaineering.
+With my painted mountain pictures, I want to make the hidden visible.
+That is why I do not see my pictures as hyperrealistic, but as a spiritualized reproduction of my impressions, as it were, of my contact with the mountain during alpine mountaineering.

 For request or more infos, please contact me: